-This tells you the percent of residents who suffered from a pressure ulcer.
+This tells you the percent of residents that suffered from a pressure ulcer.
 Pressure ulcers, also called bed sores, are often the result of residents not being moved frequently enough.
-Better nursing care limits the number of pressure ulcers sustained by residents in a nursing home.
+Better nursing care limits the percentage of residents in a nursing home who sustain pressure ulcers.

 Minimizes Serious Falls

-This indicates the percent of residents who have had a major fall.
-Falls resulting in major injury are considered to be an indicator of nursing care at a nursing home.
-Falls leading to injury are routinely the result of poor nursing care.
+This tells you the percent of patients who sustained a major fall.
+Falls leading to serious injuries are considered by many in the nursing home industry to be an indicator of the quality of nursing care at a nursing home.
+Major falls are routinely caused by lower quality nursing care.

 Minimizes Urinary Tract Infections

-This datapoint is an indication of the percentage of long-term residents who experienced UTI's.
-UTI's may be a sign of worse hygiene protocols.
-Nevertheless, this metric can be skewed for some nursing homes due to varying reporting standards for infections.
+This metric is a measure of the percentage of long-term care residents who suffered from a UTI.
+UTI's may be an indication of a facility with lower levels of hygiene.
+Nevertheless, this statistic could also be skewed for some facilities due to inconsistent reporting standards for urinary tract infections.

 Appropriately Uses Anti-Psychotic Medication

-This figure measures the percent of long-term residents taking antipsychotic medications.
-While antipsychotic drugs play an important role in caring for many residents, it is important to confirm these medications are being used appropriately.
-In some cases, excessive reliance on these medications may suggest a nursing home is using these drugs to control patient behavior.
+This statistic tells you the percent of long-term care patients taking antipsychotic medications.
+While antipsychotic drugs play an important role in caring for many residents, it is important to make sure these drugs are being used only where medically required.
+In some situations, excessive reliance on these medications may suggest a nursing home is using these drugs to subdue residents.

 Appropriately Uses Anti-Anxiety Medication

-This figure measures the percentage of long-term residents taking antianxiety drugs.
+This metric gauges the percentage of long-term stay residents taking antianxiety medications.